 A federal employer identification number (EIN) is a must for opening a bank account in your nonprofit’s name, collecting donations, registering as a charity, and applying for federal and state tax-exemptions.

-You can get an EIN from the IRS, online or by phone, after you’ve registered your Colorado nonprofit.
+You can get an EIN from the IRS online after you’ve registered your Colorado nonprofit.
 Or save some time by adding our convenient EIN service for an additional fee when you hire Northwest to form your nonprofit.

 Hold Your Organizational Meeting & Adopt Bylaws

 Colorado requires nonprofits to adopt corporate bylaws, though you don’t need to file them with the state.
 Instead, bylaws are internal documents that guide your organization’s operations.
 They decide, for example, how long directors serve, how they get replaced, how many members are required to vote on a resolution, and who has power over what.
 Your nonprofit should adopt its bylaws at its first official meeting (often called the “organizational meeting”), either before filing your Colorado nonprofit Articles of Incorporation or shortly after.
 Make sure to adopt your bylaws prior to seeking 501(c)(3) federal tax-exempt status from the IRS.

 It isn’t easy to write bylaws, but Northwest is here to help.
 When you hire us to form your Colorado nonprofit, you’ll get access to free templates for writing your nonprofit’s bylaws, resolutions, meeting minutes, and more.
 Why?
 Because we want to serve as your nonprofit’s registered agent service year after year, and for that your nonprofit needs to start successful and stay successful.
 Your success is our success.

 Apply for Federal and/or State Tax Exemptions